-- DO NOT prescribe in people with Type 1 diabetes. - In patients with type II diabetes and high baseline HbA1c / poor HbA1c control, large reductions in HbA1c may be seen seek specialist advice - In patients with well controlled type II diabetes or for those without diabetes, any change in HbA1c is negligible and as such there should be confidence when adding SGLT2 to existing therapy WITH THE EXCEPTION OF patients on insulin and/or insulin secretagogues such as sulphonylureas and meglitinides, - There is a small increased risk of diabetic ketoacidosis (DKA) of between 1/1,000 to 1/10,000 -similar to the risk of angioedema in ACE inhibitors. - 1⁄2 doses of insulin when initiating SGLT2i - 1⁄2 doses of sulphonylurea when initiating SGLT2i - Dose reduction may be necessary if the patient experiences dizziness or light-headedness but review other (non-prognostic) BP lowering drugs first and consider reducing diuretic dose if appropriate
+- DO NOT prescribe in people with Type 1 diabetes. - In patients with type II diabetes and high baseline HbA1c / poor HbA1c control, large reductions in HbA1c may be seen seek specialist advice - In patients with well controlled type II diabetes or for those without diabetes, any change in HbA1c is negligible and as such there should be confidence when adding SGLT2 to existing therapy WITH THE EXCEPTION OF patients on insulin and/or insulin secretagogues such as sulphonylureas and meglitinides, - There is a small increased risk of diabetic ketoacidosis (DKA) of between 1/1,000 to 1/10,000 -similar to the risk of angioedema in ACE inhibitors. - Dose reductions of insulin and sulphonylureas may be required seek advice from a diabetes specialist - Dose reduction may be necessary if the patient experiences dizziness or light-headedness but review other (non-prognostic) BP lowering drugs first and consider reducing diuretic dose if appropriate